dannybauman/30-day-map-challenge-2025/WORKFLOW.md

 - Visual/shareability factor

 Context:
-- I'll implement this across 8-10 AI development platforms (Claude Artifacts, Bolt.new, V0.dev, Google AI Studio, Replit, etc.)
+- I'll implement this across 8-10 AI development platforms (Claude Artifacts, Bolt.new, V0.dev, Google AI Studio, etc.)
 - Goal is comparative analysis: which platforms handle cartography best
 - Need concepts that work in ~1 hour
 - Should be web-based, interactive